On the Importance of Uncertainty in Decision-Making with Large Language Models: Large Language Model Bandits

 Minimizing the loss shown in \Eqref{loss-map} at the end of each time step, however, can have some drawbacks in a bandit task.
 Indeed, it can be highly expensive for large neural models, especially because the complete dataset is constantly increasing at each time step.
 An alternative and more scalable loss to minimize is the following, which considers only the data $\gD_t$ observed at the current time step $t$:

 where $\lambda = \sigma^2_{\obs} / \sigma^2_p$, and we set $\theta^{(0)} = \theta_p$.
 This loss now only assumes that the data points in $\gD_t$ are i.i.d., and we update the prior at each time step with the weights obtained at the previous time step.
-This will be the loss we will use to optimize the greedy bandit in our experimental analysis in Section \ref{sec:experiments}.
+This will be the loss we will use to optimize the greedy bandit in our experimental analysis in Section \ref{sec:experiments}. \rebuttal{Using this loss, we are doing MAP inference many times, applying the Bayes rule anew for each new batch of data.
+In this way, we perform MAP, which is a well-known established principle in deep learning, while avoiding looping throughout the whole dataset.
+For a more detailed discussion, we refer to Appendix \ref{sec:additional-loss}.
+This loss is also present in the literature.
+For instance, \citep{daxberger2021laplace} use this same loss in their continual learning experiment (\cite{daxberger2021laplace}, Appendix C.4.1).}